amitsahni/http/README.md

                  }).connect();

 ```
+If you have multiple part files against single key then use
+.multipartParamFileList(requestFile)
 #### Following method will only allowed for POST, PUT, DELETE, PATCH

 - bodyParam() - Used to send data in body as raw json